Trinamool Congress: Assam

 In the 2001 Assam Legislative Assembly election, Jamal Uddin Ahmed won Badarpur constituency.
 He was a Trinamool Congress candidate.
-Since then, the party has not emphasized on any other organization.
-Later in 2018, the work of the organization started again under the leadership of Dr. M. Shanti Kumar Singha.
+Since then, the party has not emphasised on any other organisation.
+Later in 2018, the work of the organisation started again under the leadership of M. Shanti Kumar Singha.
 In the 2021 assembly elections, it was decided to field candidates from 14 constituencies on behalf of the party.

 All-India president of Congress's women's wing and its national spokesperson and former Silchar MP Sushmita Dev joined the Trinamool Congress in August 2021.
 She is now an MP of Rajya Sabha.

+Later in 2022, former Rajya Sabha MP from Congress, Mr Ripun Bora joined AITC and was named the President of its Assam Unit.
+Leading to the joining many prominent local leaders joined the party strengthening its grassroot workers level.